ghcpuman902/mangolb/articles/how-to-use-this-blog-system.md

 ![MathType](./articles/how-to-use-this-blog-system/mathtype.jpg){.middle}

-### Step 5: Add the link to default.txt
+### Step 5: Add the link to default.md

-If you have finished writing and you decided to publish it, you simply add the link of this article to the table in `default.txt`.
+If you have finished writing and you decided to publish it, you simply add the link of this article to the table in `default.md`.

 ## Things to be careful about